Danicodes/6-express-react/readme.md

 ## Add the Recipe

-Add an addRecipe function to App.js and props drill it down to `Recipes`:
+Import the post method from useFetch.
+Add an addRecipe function to `App.js` and make that function available to the `Recipes` component:

 ```js
   const { get, post } = useFetch(`/api/recipes`);